Licences required for private dams used for domestic and stock purposes

 • a Dam Surveillance Plan, under which a qualified engineer must regularly inspect the dam

-• obtaining a permit to construct the dam from your local council due to planning scheme requirements
+• Obtaining a permit to construct the dam from your local council due to planning scheme requirements.

-• if a dam is determined by the Rural Water Corporation to require a works licence then the application must be referred to the relevant agencies including local government and Catchment Management Authority
+• If a dam is determined by the rural water corporation to require a works licence then the application must be referred to the relevant agencies including local government and catchment management authority.

-• if your proposed dam is on a waterway with high ecological value you may also be required to:
+• If your proposed dam is on a waterway with high ecological value, you may also be required to:

-• investigate alternative sites or alternative sources of water supply, and/or
+• investigate alternative sites or alternative sources of water supply and/or;

 • obtain an environmental assessment report including appropriate conditions (for example, fishway or passing of flows).

 These conditions are important to ensure large and potentially hazardous dam owners take proper precautions to protect life and property, as they are legally responsible for the safety of their dams and liable for any death or damage they cause, including to the environment.
-Dam failure must be taken seriously.

 Please note: a works licence must be approved and issued prior to starting any construction work.
-The works licence may also be subject to an application fee and validity period.

 What to expect

-Once you lodge your application with your local Rural Water Corporation they will:
+Once you lodge your application with your local rural water corporation they will:

-• notify you that the application has been received
+• Notify you that the application has been received.

 Compliance

-In relation to water, means use for—
+In relation to water, means use for

 (a) household purposes; or